 Financial aid will appear as "pending" on your account until it is released or disbursed approximately 7 to 10 days prior to the start of the term, as long as you remain eligible.
 Once aid is disbursed, it will be displayed as a payment on your Statement of Account and the "pending" status will disappear.

-Once your financial aid has been disbursed or posted to your account and all charges have been paid, there may be money left over.
+Once your financial aid has posted to your account and all charges have been paid, there may be money left over.
 You will receive this overage in the form of a "refund," which is to be used for college expenses.

 Note: Federal regulations state that Title IV federal financial aid funds cannot be disbursed to you until ten days prior to the start of classes each term, but must be disbursed by the seventh day of the term to allow time for students to obtain their books and supplies.
 Ohio State's policy is to disburse financial aid approximately 7-10 days prior to the start of the term.